rabbitmq/rabbitmq-server/deps/rabbitmq_cli/COMMAND_TUTURIAL.md

 You might have noticed there is no `vhost` switch there.
-It's because `vhost` is a global switch and will be available to all commands in the CLI: after all, many things in RabbitMQ are scoped per vhost!.
-(More on this in the [Global arguments] section below)
+It's because `vhost` is a global switch and will be available to all commands in the CLI: after all, many things in RabbitMQ are scoped per vhost.

 Both `switches/0` and `aliases/0` callbacks are optional.
 If your command doesn't have shorter argument names, you can omit `aliases/0`.